 Paragard IUD Lawsuits:

 This design flaw in the Paragard has led to a new, very recent wave of IUD lawsuits.
-Hundreds of women have filed Paragard IUD lawsuits alleging that they were injured when the device fractured during removal.
-These lawsuits are expected to eventually lead to a new Paragard MDL class action and could involve thousands of individual claims.
+Over 1500 women as of January 2023 have filed Paragard IUD lawsuits alleging that they were injured when the device fractured during removal.
+These lawsuits lead to a new Paragard MDL class action and could involve thousands of individual claims.

 Contact Miller & Zois About IUD Lawsuits